Notice of Pre-AIA or AIA Status

 the substrate is arranged below a Bottom Dielectric Isolation (BDI) layer (Fig. 16 silicon portion 14P disposed beneath first and second oxide structures 30A/30B).

-Regarding claim 9, the combination of Lee, Lim, and Cheng teaches the semiconductor device of claim 8,
+Regarding claim 9, the combination of Lee, Chiu, and Cheng teaches the semiconductor device of claim 8,

-Regarding claim 10, the combination of Lee, Lim, and Cheng teaches the semiconductor device of claim 8, wherein:
+Regarding claim 10, the combination of Lee, Chiu, and Cheng teaches the semiconductor device of claim 8, wherein:

 Regarding claim 18, Lee teaches a method of forming a semiconductor device, the method comprising:

-forming a first gate nanosheet stack with alternating layers of different semiconductor materials (Fig. 6 multi-bridge channel structure MBCSa comprises alternating semiconductor layers as can be seen in fig. 11A with alternating sacrificial/channel layers 111a-120a);
+forming a first gate nanosheet stack with alternating layers of different semiconductor materials on the stepped portion of the substrate surface (Fig. 6 multi-bridge channel structure MBCSa comprises alternating semiconductor layers as can be seen in fig. 11A with alternating sacrificial/channel layers 111a-120a);

-forming a second nanosheet gate stack with alternating layers of different semiconductor materials adjacent to the first nanosheet gate stack (Fig. 6 multi-bridge channel structure MBCSb arranged on substrate 100 adjacent to MBCSa comprises alternating semiconductor layers as can be seen in fig. 11A with alternating sacrificial/channel layers 111a-120a);
+forming a second nanosheet gate stack with alternating layers of different semiconductor materials on a non-stepped portion of the substrate surface (Fig. 6 multi-bridge channel structure MBCSb arranged on substrate 100 adjacent to MBCSa comprises alternating semiconductor layers as can be seen in fig. 11A with alternating sacrificial/channel layers 111a-120a);

 patterning the first nanosheet gate stack and the second nanosheet gate stack to create respective nanosheet fins (Figs. 11A-12A alternating sacrificial/channel layers 111a-120a patterned into nanosheet fins); and